criteo/consul-templaterb/README.md

   watches) at the same time.
 This bug is
   [probably a race condition in `em-http-request`](https://github.com/igrigorik/em-http-request/issues/315).
 Only visible on very large clusters or when watching thousands of individual KV keys.
-* [ ] render_file might create an infinite recusion if a template includes itself indirectly.
+* [ ] render_file might create an infinite recursion if a template includes itself indirectly.

 ## TODO